progrium/bashstyle/README.md

  * Use Bash variable substitution if possible before awk/sed.
  * Generally use double quotes unless it makes more sense to use single quotes.
  * For simple conditionals, try using `&&` and `||`.
+ * Don't be afraid of `printf`, it's more powerful than `echo`.
  * Put `then`, `do`, etc on same line, not newline.
  * Skip `[[ ... ]]` in your if-expression if you can test for exit code instead.
  * Use `.sh` or `.bash` extension if file is meant to be included/sourced.
 Never on executable script.
  * Put complex one-liners of `sed`, `perl`, etc in a standalone function with a descriptive name.
  * Good idea to include `[[ "$TRACE" ]] && set -x`
+ * Design for simplicity and obvious usage.
- * Avoid flag arguments and parsing, instead use optional environment instead.
+   * Avoid option flags and parsing, try optional environment variables instead.
+   * Use subcommands for necessary different "modes".
  * In large systems or for any CLI commands, add a description to functions.
    * Use `declare desc="description"` at the top of functions, even above argument declaration.
    * This can be queried/extracted with a simple function using reflection.
+ * Be conscious of the need for portability.
+Bash to run in a container can make more assumptions than Bash made to run on multiple platforms.
+ * When expecting or exporting environment, consider namespacing variables when subshells may be involved.
  * Use hard tabs.
 Heredocs ignore leading tabs, allowing better indentation.

 ## Good References and Help